Col. Russell D. Driggers

 14 NATO nations participants:

-• Service Dress and Service uniforms not required for training
+• Service Dress and service uniforms are required

 Note: In accordance with the AFI 36-2903, 10.4.6.
 When performing special duties or attending professional military education, wear primary AFSC occupational badge.